Model United Nations

 This is my 27th year at Marist Catholic High School, where this year I teach sophomore modern world history, AP European history, AP U.S. Government and Politics and AP United States history.
 I've also taught freshman world history, government and economics and advise the Model United Nations, chess club and Trivia Bowl.

-In my free time, I like to travel--preferably by train—and have had opportunities to visit many places I discuss in class.
+In my free time, I like to travel—preferably by train—and have had opportunities to visit many places I discuss in class.
 My more memorable historical travels have included to Russia in 2017, for the hundredth anniversary of the Russian Revolution; to Sarajevo in 2014, for the hundredth anniversary of the assassination that began World War I; the point on the Austro-Hungarian border where the Iron Curtain first opened in 1989; several Japanese-American internment camps; Revolutionary War sites Fort Ticonderoga and Saratoga, N.Y. (not far from where former student and Marist colleague Dr. Nicole Mombell taught before coming home); several presidential libraries; D-Day beaches of Normandy; a tree in Ottawa, Canada, that nearly destroyed the world (ask me about it!); and the western half of the Lewis and Clark Trail.
 For my next big trip, I hope to travel across Russia on the Trans-Siberian Railway.

 I was born and raised in Colfax, Wash., Queen City of the Palouse Empire.
 Before Marist hired me just before Labor Day in 1992, I worked as a newspaper editor and reporter for three years at the "Lake Chelan Mirror" in Chelan, Wash., and as a legislative aide in two sessions of the Washington State Senate.